Breaking down: Rate-limiter, non-blocking operations, scheduler Go vs Java | Concurrency part 4

-This article is dedicated to understanding the principles of concurrency and synchronization in Go and Java.
-We'll cover key approaches such as rate-limiter, non-blocking operations, and task scheduling, and compare their implementation and philosophy in the two languages.
-This will help a Java developer quickly learn Go and, conversely, a gopher understand Java.
+This article is dedicated to understanding the principles of working with concurrency and synchronization in Go and Java.
+We will look at key approaches such as rate-limiter, non-blocking operations, and task scheduling, compare their implementation and philosophy in both languages.
+This will help a Java developer quickly master Go and, conversely, a Go developer understand Java.

 Rate‑Limiter

-Rate-limiter allows you to limit the execution rate of operations to avoid overloading the system.
-In Go, we often use channels and timers, while in Java, we use the java.util.concurrent library or third-party solutions like Guava.
+Rate‑limiter allows you to limit the frequency of operations to avoid overloading the system.
+In Go, we often use channels and timers, in Java — the java.util.concurrent library or third-party solutions like Guava.

 package main